Knowledge base

 Has this FAQ been helpful?

-The CGID module for Apache has been disabled on Infomaniak's shared web hosting offers.
+The CGID module for Apache has been disabled on shared web hosting plansfrom Infomaniak.

-If necessary, you should consider changing your plan to a Cloud Server if you are currently on a shared web hosting plan.
-This can be done transparently: refer to this other guide on the subject.
+If necessary, you should consider upgrading to a Cloud Server if you are currently using shared web hosting.
+This can be done seamlessly: refer to this other guide for more information.

 Has this FAQ been helpful?

-This guide concerns YAZ, a software library used to implement the Z39.50 protocol, an information retrieval protocol that allows communication between different library management systems (LMS) such as PMB, widely used in France.
+This guide concerns YAZ, a software library used to implement the Z39.50 protocol, an information retrieval protocol that enables communication between different library management systems (LMS) such as PMB, widely used in France.

 Infomaniak for efficient library management

-On Infomaniak Web Hosting, PMB is supported and YAZ is enabled by default.
+On Infomaniak's Web Hosting, PMB is supported and YAZ is activated by default.

-However, if you encounter errors such as Call to undefined function yaz_connect() it will be necessary to open ports via the Manager.
+However, if you encounter errors such as Call to undefined function yaz_connect(), you will need to open ports via the Manager.
 Port 210 is the standard port used for Z39.50 communications, but do not hesitate to consult the documentation of your applications.

-For old Infomaniak hosting plans, consider changing your offer.
+For older Infomaniak hosting plans, consider changing your offer.

 Has this FAQ been helpful?